cloudmesh-project/reu-2014/doc/source/bios.rst

           :height: 100

      - Natiele Bohn    nattibohn@gmail.com
      - Natiele Bohn is an international student from Brazil.
-She is a junior in Computer Science major currently studing at Dillard University, New Orleans.
+She is a junior majoring in Computer Science currently studying at Dillard University, New Orleans.
 Her home university in Brazil is Universidade do Vale do Rio dos Sinos - Unisinos.
-She is currently work programming in Python, developing a reservation application to reserve resources in cloud.
+She is currently programming in Python, developing a reservation application to reserve resources in the cloud.